RomaBogatikov/travel-app/README.md

 ## Technoligies used

-The app uses JavaScript/jQuery/CSS/HTML, with a particular focus on using ExpressJS, MongoDB (with Mongoose).
+The app uses JavaScript/jQuery/CSS/HTML, with a particular focus on using ExpressJS, MongoDB (with Mongoose) and demonstrating RESTful routes.
 NPM packages include dotenv, bcrypt, express-session, ejs, method-override, body-parser.
 The app was built using Skeleton framework.

 ## Future improvements